 Khaled Abou El Houda

-has been admitted to the Senegalese Bar since 1999 and has been authorised to exercise in Ivory Coast since 2018.
-He holds a Master's degree in Business Law and a Master's degree in Banking & Finance, and has developed notable expertise in the fields of finance, the financing of major infrastructure, energy, oil and gas and mining projects.
-He is a mediator and arbitrator in OHADA business law, and is registered as an arbitrator at the CCJA of Abidjan and at the CAMC of Dakar.
-Finally, he is affiliated to a number of professional associations, such as the Chamber of Mines of Senegal and the Moroccan Investor Club in Senegal.
-Khaled has participated in the training of civil servants from several West African governments in the context of reviewing their legal framework relating to oil and gas and proposing updates.
+was admitted to the Senegalese Bar in 1999 and has been authorised to practise in Ivory Coast since 2018.
+He holds a master's degree in business law and a master's degree in banking and finance, and has developed notable expertise in the fields of finance, and the financing of major infrastructure, energy, oil and gas and mining projects.
+He is a mediator and arbitrator in OHADA business law, and is registered as an arbitrator at the CCJA of Abidjan and the CAMC of Dakar.
+He is also affiliated to professional associations, such as the Chamber of Mines of Senegal and the Moroccan Investor Club in Senegal.
+Khaled has participated in training civil servants from West African governments in the context of reviewing their legal framework relating to oil and gas, and proposing updates.

 Chambers and Partners make no representation or endorsement of the quality and services supplied

 by companies or firms that may be found on this website.
 In no event will Chambers and Partners

 be liable for any damages including, without limitation, indirect or consequential damages,

 or any damages whatsoever arising from use or loss of use, data, or profits, whether in action

 of contract, negligence or other tort action, arising out of or in connection with the use